 Open Access is a response to calls from the research community, the UK government, and many research funding bodies to make access to research, especially that funded by taxpayers, easier.

 You increase your potential audience and citations dramatically.

 Many funders now require that research outputs are made OA.

 Making journal articles and published conference papers OA is a requirement of the next REF.

 Open access makes best use of new communication technologies.
 Traditional methods of research dissemination are slow, very expensive, and often create barriers to access rather than improving it.

-Open access is about making research, often funded by the public, more visible.
+Open access is about making research, often funded by the public, more visible and accessible.